garveyhu/deepwiki-md-chrome-extension/README.md

 ![](./images/deepwiki-markdown.png)

 ## Features

 1. Convert single page content from DeepWiki website to Markdown format
 2. One-click batch conversion and download of all subpages of a document (packaged as a ZIP file)
+3. Automatically translate page content before export using the built-in Google Translate API workflow (default Simplified Chinese, additional languages selectable in the popup)
-3. The UML diagrams in the document will also be saved.
+4. The UML diagrams in the document will also be saved.

 ## How to Use

 ![](./images/UI.png)

 1. Single Page Conversion:

    - Open any page on DeepWiki, such as：[ThinkInAIXYZ/go-mcp](https://deepwiki.com/ThinkInAIXYZ/go-mcp)
    - Click the extension icon
    - Click the "Convert & Download Current Page" button